Tyger8540/ecs-175-final-project/README.md

 **F** -- To destroy a block the camera is looking at.

 ## Procedural Generation & Particle Systems
-Our project combines procedural generation and particle systems to generate a chunk of a voxel-based world.
+Our project combines procedural generation and particle systems to generate and simulate a chunk of a voxel-based world.
 There are various sliders to control the properties of terrain generation,
 including:
 - **Frequency** - The frequency of noise used to generate terrain.
 Higher frequency will generate sharp terrain.
 - **Tree Density** - The density of tree generation in grassy areas.